I kind of have a thing for Italian food. It’s kind of like the thing I have for Mexican food, Thai food and all things margarita.

 - Leftover meatballs will keep in the refrigerator for 3-4 days, though best when fresh.
 Reheat in a 350 degree F oven until warmed through, or in the microwave.

 - To freeze, sauté meatballs as instructed, then transfer to a baking sheet and freeze until completely firm.
 Then transfer to a freezer safe bag or airtight container and store in the freezer for up to 1 month.
-Reheat in a 350 degree F oven until completely warmed through.
+Reheat in a 350-degree F (176 C) oven until completely warmed through.

-*Nutrition information is a rough estimate for 1 of 15 meatballs without extra sides or toppings.
+*Nutrition information is a rough estimate calculated without extra sides or toppings.